Prepare for Sale—and Sell—Small & Midsize Companies

 Buyers and advisors: Use this insight to level your dealmaking playing field.

-Ted Leverette, The Original Business Buyer Advocate ® Since the 1970s, hosts our continuing education events.
+Ted Leverette, The Original Business Buyer Advocate ®, hosts our continuing education events.
 He answers questions sent to him from people who want to buy, sell, improve or finance small or midsize businesses, plus questions from professional advisors and dealmakers who want to improve or diversify their practice.

 Our Business Buyer Advocates have helped clients evaluate and close buy/sell transactions with prices up to $20 million.
-Our sweet spot are deals ranging from one to three million dollars in sale/purchase price.
+Our sweet spot are deals ranging from one to five million dollars in sale/purchase price.
 (Probably because the quantity deals in that range is many times more than bigger transactions.)
-Check out our credentials and what is said about us by our clients and by various kinds of professional advisors.

 If you like the kind of information you see on our website, please subscribe.
-We’ll also invite you to our free TeleSeminars.
+We’ll also invite you to our Webinars.

 We do not disclose your email address or any other information about you to anyone outside our company.